-9 Non-standard contracts
+7 Non-standard contracts

-The non-standard contracts group is made up of consumers who have atypical connection characteristics.
-For non-standard consumers, a confidential agreement exists between WELL and the individual consumer which sets out the terms and conditions for the supply of the electricity lines services including the price.
+The non-standard contracts consumer group is made up of consumers who have atypical connection characteristics.
+For non-standard consumers, a confidential agreement exists between WELL and the individual consumer which sets out the terms and conditions for the supply of the electricity lines services.
+The agreement includes prices.

-10 Determining consumption
+8 Determining consumption